 - a.
-"Proper practices" in standing orders refer to the most recent version of [Governance and Accountability for Local Councils - a Practitioners' Guide (England). - b.
+"Proper practices" in standing orders refer to the most recent version of "Governance and Accountability for Local Councils - a Practitioners' Guide (England)". - b.
 All payments by the Council shall be authorised, approved and paid in accordance with the law, proper practices and the council's financial regulations. - c.
 Where it is necessary to make a payment before it has been authorised by the Council, such payment shall be certified as to its correctness and urgency by the appropriate officer.
 If the payment exceeds £200 prior permission must have been obtained by 2 members of the Council.
 Payments in excess of £700 cannot be made without agreement by the Council. - d.
-All payments approved under sub-paragraph (c) of this Standing Order shall be separately included in the next schedule of payments before the Council and the decision to approve will be ratified.
+All payments approved under sub-paragraph (c) of this Standing Order shall be separately included in the next schedule of payments before the Council and the decision to approve will be ratified. - e.
+The Responsible Financial Officer shall supply to each councillor as soon as practicable after 30 June, 30 September and 31 December in each year a statement to summarise: - the Council's receipts and payments so far for that financial year and the balances held at the end of the quarter being reported; - ii. the Fixed Asset Register; - iii.
+A comparison with the budget for the financial year, highlighting any actual or potential overspends.

-- e.
-The Responsible Financial Officer shall supply to each councillor as soon as practicable after 30 June, 30 September and 31 December in each year a statement summarising the Council's receipts and payments so far for that financial year and the balances held at the end of the quarter being reported, together with the Fixed Asset Register.
-This statement should include a comparison with the budget for the financial year and highlight any actual or potential overspends.
-It will need to be signed off at the meeting. - f.
-As soon as possible after the financial year end at 31 March, the Responsible Financial Officer shall provide: - i. each councillor with a statement summarising the council's receipts and payments for the last quarter and the year to date for information; and - ii. to the council the accounting statements for the year in the form of Section 1 of the annual governance and accountability return, as required by proper practices, for consideration and approval - The year end accounting statements shall be prepared in accordance with proper practices and applying the form of accounts determined by the council (receipts and payments, or income and expenditure) for the year to 31 March.
-A completed draft annual governance and accountability return shall be sent to all councillors prior to the Annual Meeting in May.
-The annual governance and accountability return of the council, which is subject to external audit, including the annual governance statement, shall be presented to council for consideration and formal approval and sent to the external auditor before 30 June. - h.
+The reports will be signed off at the meeting.

+- f.
+As soon as possible after the financial year end at 31 March, the Responsible Financial Officer shall provide: - i. each councillor with a statement summarising the council's receipts and payments for the last quarter and the year to date for information; and - ii. to the council the accounting statements for the year in the form of Section 2 of the Annual Governance and Accountability Return, as required by proper practices, for consideration and approval. - g The year end accounting statements shall be prepared in accordance with proper practices and apply the form of accounts determined by the council (receipts and payments, or income and expenditure) for the year to 31 March.
+A completed draft Annual Governance and

+Accountability Return shall be sent to all councillors prior to the Annual Meeting in May.
+The Annual Governance and Accountability Return of the council, which is subject to external audit, including the annual governance statement, shall be presented to the council for consideration and formal approval and sent to the external auditor before 30 June.

+- h.
 At least once a quarter and at each financial year end, a councillor other than the chair or a cheque signatory, will need to verify the bank reconciliation. - i.
 Every year the council will need to re-approve the financial standing orders and direct debits and record this in the minutes. - j.
 Any changes to reserves will need to be approved by the Parish Council.